Learning Disability Today

 What is our campaign?

-A NICE Life calls on the National Institute of Health and Care Excellence (NICE) and the Scottish Intercollegiate Guidelines Network (SIGN) to include additional information in all relevant guidance that addresses the complex interaction between physical health conditions, learning disability and autism, which too often are misunderstood or neglected.
+A NICE Life calls on the National Institute of Health and Care Excellence (NICE) and the Scottish Intercollegiate Guidelines Network (SIGN) to include additional information in all relevant clinical guidance to highlight and address health inequalities faced by people with a learning disability and autistic people.

 Why is it important?